raedwulf/henlein/README.md

 ## License

-henlein is licenesed under the MIT license.
+henlein is licensed under the MIT license.